Bobby Sessions: Early life

-Music career
+Musical career

-Sessions is a recording artist, rapper, songwriter, and producer based out of Dallas, Texas.
-He was born in Pleasant Grove, Texas where he spent most of his childhood and later moved with his family to Rowlett, Texas.
-While attending the University of North Texas, where Sessions was studying philosophy and journalism, he began honing in on his rapping skills at a student led organization called, Poetic Justice.
-He has cited Jay Z, Eminem, Tupac, Kanye West, and Pharrell as his major influences.
+While attending the University of North Texas, where Sessions was studying philosophy and journalism, he began honing in on his rapping skills at the student led organization, Poetic Justice.
+He has cited Jay-Z, Eminem, Tupac, Kanye West, and Pharrell as his major influences.

 He became active in the rap/hip-hop community performing with the Brain Gang (also known as The Rowdy Bunch) in Deep Ellum in Dallas, known for its music scene.
 The group sold-out venues and was known for its element of rage (punk rock style), mosh pits, and jumping.
 Sessions worked at Walmart and the U.S. Postal Service while playing in clubs in the Dallas area establishing a name for himself.
 He quit his job in 2014 with only $50 in his bank account to pursue his music career full-time.

 In 2015, Sessions signed a record deal with High Standardz and released his debut album, LOA (Law of Attraction) which was listed as the "Best Album of 2015" by the Dallas Observer.
 His 2017 sophomore release, Grateful, earned him "Best Rap/Hip-Hop Act" at the Dallas Observer Music Awards as well as single Dollars & Sense winning "Best Rap Song".